 Teach Kids a New Sport or Activity

 Sometimes little ones need a little guidance.
-Head out to the park with a soccer ball and show your kids some moves, maybe they’ll be inspired to sign up for their school’s team.
+Head out to the park with a soccer ball and show your kids some moves, maybe they’ll be inspired to sign up for their school’s team or a local academy such as the one at primalkeeperacademy.com.
 Or, teach your child to swim, ski or kayak.
 If you’ve got an outdoor hobby, it’s definitely worth it to share with your child.
 Not only will they get moving, but you’ll make some great memories in the process.

 Provide Toys that Encourage Activity